degitaccount/PyBer_Analysis/README.md

 Analyzing the data revealed several differences by city type:

-* Total rides in Urban are 2.6x higher than the number of rides in Suburban and 13x higher than in Rural
+* Total rides in Urban cities are 2.6x higher than the number of rides in Suburban and 13x higher than in Rural

 * 93% of total fares are from Suburban and Urban cities